-In case you missed it, late Sunday night SAP announced that it’ll take Qualtrics public at some nebulous date in the near future.
+SAP announced that it plans to take Qualtrics public at some nebulous date in the near future.
 This is after SAP spent $8 billion in cash to acquire the company in late 2018, just days before Qualtrics was due to IPO.

 This is rare.
 Buying and selling companies on short-ish timeframes is usually the domain of private equity firms.
 But even those firms are typically operating on 3-5 year time horizons, after making significant changes to the company.
 SAP is selling Qualtrics after 18 months – and the only meaningful change we can see is a significant increase in Qualtrics’ revenue.

 Three plausible reasons we can think of for the IPO are:

 Today, a lot of ink has been spilled about the potential financial upside of selling Qualtrics – this article and podcast from Tech Crunch are especially good.
 Essentially, Tech Crunch is saying that, with Qualtrics’ run rate of ~$800 million in annual revenue, SAP could reasonably expect a 17.3 times revenue valuation of Qualtrics – putting it at about $13.8 billion on an IPO.

 Therefore, even with the eye-popping cash investment of $8 billion, SAP could stand to make a lot of cash just for having bought and held Qualtrics for 18 months (kind of like if you bought a house in 2009 and sold it last year, but on an even shorter timeframe).
 SAP will remain the majority stakeholder in Qualtrics (at what percentage, we do not know), so it won’t be getting all that cash – but the potential IPO still represents a significant cashflow infusion to its business.

 This is all great and good, but we have to ask – Why does SAP want to sell Qualtrics now?